FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

     is passed as a parameter, the program requests one or more file names.
 -   If no name is supplied,
     the program stops.
--   When you run <span class="code">cftinit</span>, it creates the catalog and communication files.
-You can modify the default sizes of these files to suit your requirements by updating the uconf values for <span class="code">cft.cftcat.default\_size</span> and <span class="code">cft.cftcom.default\_size</span> (these values are expressed as a number of records).
+-   When you run `cftinit`, it creates the catalog and communication files.
+You can modify the default sizes of these files to suit your requirements by updating the uconf values for `cft.cftcat.default_size` and `cft.cftcom.default_size` (these values are expressed as a number of records).

 <span id="cftupdate"></span>